MarshallAsch/thesis-plots/README.md

 ### Directly run the simulation

 Any flags that are given to the container in the docker run command are passed directly to the waf script.
-It is quivelent to running `./waf --run "scratch/speedfalloff-plots/speedfalloff-plots <my flags>"`.
+It is equivalent to running `./waf --run "scratch/speedfalloff-plots/speedfalloff-plots <my flags>"`.

 ```bash
 docker run --rm  marshallasch/speedfalloff:optimized --runTime=5